koushik-ms/sweet-con/PITCHME.md

 ## Architecture

+- Single code-base for all platforms
-- Javascript Front-end (Using webcomponents)
+- Javascript Front-end
 - Firebase Application Backend
 - Progressive web-app
 - Webcomponents for styling and app infrastructure